e271828e/Flight.jl/docs/notes/design/framework_spec.md

 end
 ```

-The bracket is what makes "guaranteed on every exit path" ([§9.6][s9-6]) true of
+**Why the bracket.** It is what makes "guaranteed on every exit path"
-the path outside its wrapper: a device that throws half-way through acquisition
+([§9.6][s9-6]) true of the path outside that wrapper.
+A device that throws
-is handed back to `shutdown!` right there, so its partially acquired OS
+half-way through acquisition is handed back to `shutdown!` right there, so its
-resources are released rather than leaked — which is exactly why `shutdown!`
+partially acquired OS resources are released rather than leaked.
+That is exactly
-owes tolerance of a partially initialized device (the taught obligation, [§9.6][s9-6]).
+why `shutdown!` owes tolerance of a partially initialized device, a taught
+obligation of [§9.6][s9-6].

-The report is the ordinary `DeviceCrash` ([Appendix C][sC]), not a kind of its own:
+**The report is the ordinary `DeviceCrash`, not a kind of its own**
+([Appendix C][sC]).
+Its [payload](#g-payload) already carries everything an
-its [payload](#g-payload) — device id, the cause exception, whether `should_abort` was set —
+init-time failure has to say: the device id, the cause exception, and whether
-already carries everything an init-time failure has to say.
-It is written
+`should_abort` was set.
+The name is honest, a device that cannot acquire its
+resources having crashed before it lived.

-through the ordinary `report!(address, diagnostic)` entry point, addressed by
+**Rule.** The report is written through the ordinary
+`report!(address, diagnostic)` entry point, addressed by the roster entry rather
-the roster entry rather than by a handle, there being no device task to hold one
-before the spawn; the address supplies the device identity either way, which is
+than by a handle.

+There is no device task to hold a handle before the spawn.
+The address supplies
-why no call passes a device id ([§9.8][s9-8]).
-The name is
+the device identity either way, which is why no call passes a device id
-honest, a device that cannot acquire its resources having crashed before it
-lived.
-No task is spawned for a failed device, so it is **dead from boundary
-zero**, and that needs no machinery: its [diagnostic cell](#g-diagnostic-cell) (the single-writer
-ring each writer owns for diagnostics and heartbeat) never receives a heartbeat
-timestamp, so it reads stale against the threshold ([§10.2][s10-2]) from the first frame
 ([§9.8][s9-8]).

+**Rule.** No task is spawned for a failed device, so it is dead from
+[boundary zero](#g-boundary-zero) (the initialization boundary: the ordinary
+macro-sequence with an empty integrate).

+That needs no machinery.
+Its [diagnostic cell](#g-diagnostic-cell) (the
+single-writer ring each writer owns for diagnostics and heartbeat) never
+receives a heartbeat timestamp.
+The cell therefore reads stale against the
+[§10.2][s10-2] threshold from the first frame ([§9.8][s9-8]).

+**Rule.** The claims of a failed device persist to run end.

-Its **claims persist to run end** — the death-is-not-detach disposition
+This is the death-is-not-detach disposition ([§9.3][s9-3]), applied one step
-([§9.3][s9-3]), applied one step earlier than (6)'s: the roster is frozen for the run,
+earlier than (6)'s.
+The roster is frozen for the run, and the orphaned slots
-and the orphaned slots hold their initial values, well-defined by [slot totality](#g-slot-totality)
+hold their initial values, well-defined by [slot totality](#g-slot-totality)
-([§14.6][s14-6]; every root slot must hold a value) where an orphan of (6) holds a last
+([§14.6][s14-6]; every root slot must hold a value).
+An orphan of (6) holds a
-drained batch.
+last drained batch instead.

-**The run's disposition splits on `should_abort`, uniformly with (6).** Clear —
+**The run's disposition splits on `should_abort`, uniformly with (6).** With the
-the default ([§9.6][s9-6]) — the remaining entries initialize, the run starts, and
+flag clear, which is the default ([§9.6][s9-6]), the remaining entries
-the sim runs with that device absent from frame zero: (6)'s "the sim continues
+initialize, the run starts, and the sim runs with that device absent from frame
+zero.
+That is (6)'s "the sim continues with the device's *task* absent", shifted
+to `t₀`.

-with the device's task absent", shifted to `t₀`.
-Set, the failure requests a
+With the flag set, the failure requests a control-plane stop, and that stop is
-control-plane stop, and that stop is simply *already pending* when the run
+simply *already pending* when the run reaches boundary zero.
+This protocol
-reaches [boundary zero](#g-boundary-zero) — a path this protocol already has,
-since the boundary-zero check ([§13.5][s13-5]) ends a run at `t₀` with that
+already has that path: the boundary-zero check ([§13.5][s13-5]) ends a run at
-snapshot final, integrating
-nothing.
-No new exit protocol, therefore: the remaining entries still
+`t₀` with that snapshot final, integrating nothing.
+No new exit protocol is
+needed, therefore.
-initialize — every rostered device gets its `init!`/`shutdown!` pair, uniformly
+The remaining entries still initialize, every rostered device getting its
-— the run publishes boundary zero, and it ends `stopped` at `t₀` through this
+`init!`/`shutdown!` pair uniformly.
+The run publishes boundary zero.
+It ends
-same tail, with the termination record naming the source ([§13.5][s13-5]).
-What the
+`stopped` at `t₀` through this same tail, with the termination record naming the
-operator is left with is an ordinary stopped simulation: a terminal snapshot,
+source ([§13.5][s13-5]).
+What the operator is left with is an ordinary stopped
-the failure named in its diagnostic account, fully serviceable by [§14][s14] and
+simulation: a terminal snapshot, with the failure named in its diagnostic
-resumable by the next `run!` ([§10.6][s10-6]) once the device is plugged back in.
+account.
+It is fully serviceable by [§14][s14] and resumable by the next `run!`
+([§10.6][s10-6]) once the device is plugged back in.

 **Topology is derived after initialization**, not from the roster alone
-([§9.1][s9-1]): a `needs_calling_task` holder whose `init!` failed returns the loop
+([§9.1][s9-1]): a `needs_calling_task` holder whose `init!` failed returns the
-to the calling task, which would otherwise be pinned waiting to run the loop
+loop to the calling task, which would otherwise be pinned waiting to run the
-body of a device that does not exist.
+loop body of a device that does not exist.
 The shipped GUI attaches with
-`should_abort = true`, so in practice that run ends at `t₀` anyway; the rule is
+`should_abort = true`, so in practice that run ends at `t₀` anyway.
+The rule is
 stated generally because it costs nothing.

+#### The operator interrupt

 **The operator interrupt is a stop, not a failure.** Ctrl-C in an interactive
-session is a control-plane stop command issued by hand: the run completes the
+session is a control-plane stop command issued by hand.
+The run completes the
 current boundary, publishes the final snapshot, takes this tail like any other
-stop, and ends `stopped` — boundary-consistent, fully serviceable by the [§14][s14]
+stop, and ends `stopped`.
+The result is boundary-consistent.
+It is fully
-stopped-sim services, resumable by the next `run!` ([§10.6][s10-6]).
-It is the escape
+serviceable by the [§14][s14] stopped-sim services and resumable by the next
+`run!` ([§10.6][s10-6]).

-from a run nothing else can end — deviceless, `t_end = Inf`, empty `stop_on`
+The interrupt is the escape from a run nothing else can end: deviceless,
-(`UnboundedRun`, [Appendix C][sC]) — and it needs no entry point of its own: the
+`t_end = Inf`, empty `stop_on` (`UnboundedRun`, [Appendix C][sC]).
+It needs no
+entry point of its own.
+The stop already rides on the
-[control plane](#g-control-plane) already carries the stop ([§10.1][s10-1]), and
+[control plane](#g-control-plane), the separate atomic surface carrying pause,
+pace and stop ([§10.1][s10-1]).
+The exceptions-are-abnormal doctrine
-the exceptions-are-abnormal doctrine ([§13][s13]) is untouched, being about
-*model* code, while
+([§13][s13]) is untouched.
+That doctrine is about *model* code, while this is
-this is the one exception whose meaning the framework knows.
+the one exception whose meaning the framework knows.

-**Masking across the boundary is normative**, not an implementation hint.
-An
+**Rule.** Masking across the boundary is normative, not an implementation hint.

-`InterruptException` is delivered asynchronously, so an interrupt landing
+**Why.** An `InterruptException` is delivered asynchronously.
+An interrupt
-mid-[sweep](#g-sweep) would destroy the boundary this protocol is built on completing and
+landing mid-[sweep](#g-sweep) would therefore destroy the boundary this protocol
+is built on completing, and would leave half-written stores ([§13.6][s13-6]).
-leave half-written stores ([§13.6][s13-6]) — forcing a choice between `stopped` with
-dirty stores and a terminal `errored`, and the `stopped`-with-consistent-stores
+That forces a choice between `stopped` with dirty stores and a terminal
-guarantee is exactly what the masking buys.
-The loop therefore masks delivery
+`errored`.
+The `stopped`-with-consistent-stores guarantee is exactly what the
+masking buys.

-across the boundary macro-sequence (Julia's `disable_sigint`; a sigatomic
+The loop masks delivery across the boundary macro-sequence, using Julia's
-counter increment, negligible per frame) and takes the deferred raise at the
+`disable_sigint` — a sigatomic counter increment, negligible per frame.
+It takes
-unmask points — the frame top, where it already consults the control plane
+the deferred raise at the unmask points: the frame top, where it already
-([§10.1][s10-1]), and inside its wait and pause blocks — all boundary-consistent.
+consults the control plane ([§10.1][s10-1]), and inside its wait and pause
+blocks.
+All of those points are boundary-consistent.
+Caught at one of them, the
-Caught there, it sets the control-plane stop and enters this tail; the catch
+interrupt sets the control-plane stop and enters this tail.
+The catch site
-site ([§13.4][s13-4]) therefore never sees it.
-A **second interrupt during the
+([§13.4][s13-4]) therefore never sees it.

-tail** collapses
+**A second interrupt during the tail** collapses the remaining joins
-the remaining joins immediately — (5)'s abandonment path taken at once, devices
+immediately.
+That is (5)'s abandonment path taken at once, with devices still
-still reported by name (`DeviceJoinTimeout`) — and the run still ends `stopped`:
+reported by name (`DeviceJoinTimeout`).
+The run still ends `stopped`: escalation
-escalation shortens the tail, never reclassifies the run.
-It cannot repair (5)'s
+shortens the tail, never reclassifies the run.
+Nor can a second interrupt repair
-honest asymmetry either, since nothing can abandon the task `run!` stands on.
+(5)'s honest asymmetry, since nothing can abandon the task `run!` stands on.

-**Interactive-session scope**, stated plainly: outside the REPL, Julia's default
+**Interactive-session scope, stated plainly.** Outside the REPL, Julia's default
 (`exit_on_sigint(true)`) kills the process on SIGINT before any of this
-machinery runs, and the framework flips nothing process-global — [unattended runs](#g-unattended-run)
+machinery runs.
+The framework flips nothing process-global.
+[Unattended runs](#g-unattended-run), those with empty staging and no snapshot
-rely on `t_end` and `stop_on`, as they already must.
+readers, rely on `t_end` and `stop_on`, as they already must.

 ### 10.5 Scripts and the mid-run mutation doctrine